← Reference Deep-Dives Reference Deep-Dive · 10 min read

 Pricing Power from Customer Language

 The most valuable pricing insight often comes from understanding what customers would pay more for that they are not currently offered.
 When research reveals that customers consistently describe an unmet need they would pay premium pricing to solve, the value creation plan gains a high-margin growth initiative rather than just a price increase.
-Consumer insights research surfaces these opportunities through depth exploration of the customer’s full decision context.
+The connection between unmet-needs evidence and product roadmap decisions is structurally identical to the methodology developed in the unmet-needs research guide.

 Evidence-Based Operating Improvements

 Beyond growth and pricing, consumer insights identify operational improvements that reduce cost while improving customer experience.
-These dual-benefit initiatives are particularly attractive for PE value creation because they improve margins and reduce churn simultaneously.
+These dual-benefit initiatives are particularly attractive for PE value creation because they improve margins and reduce churn simultaneously, compounding to both ends of the EBITDA bridge.

 Customer conversations reveal which operational elements customers value and which they do not notice.
 Service components that the company invests in but customers do not value represent cost reduction opportunities.
 Service gaps that customers consistently mention represent retention investment priorities.
 The overlap between these two insights, where redirecting spend from low-value to high-value service elements improves both cost structure and satisfaction, is where the most efficient operating improvements live.

-Common findings include: customers value responsiveness over comprehensiveness in support, meaning a faster but simpler support model outperforms a slower but more thorough one.
+Common findings include three recurring patterns across consumer portfolios.
+Customers value responsiveness over comprehensiveness in support, meaning a faster but simpler support model outperforms a slower but more thorough one.
 Customers value consistency over excellence, meaning a reliably good experience beats an occasionally outstanding but sometimes poor one.
 Customers will accept self-service for routine interactions if the tools are well-designed, meaning digital investment reduces service cost while matching customer preference.
+The churn indicators customer interviews guide details how to surface these patterns through depth conversations with declining-frequency customers.

 Note from the User Intuition Team